RetroReversing/retroReversing/categories/consoles/GameBoy.md

 {% include link-to-other-site.html url="https://en.wikipedia.org/wiki/Category:Game_Boy-only_games" description="Wikipedia has compiled an excellent list of games that have never been re-released and thus need a Game Boy to be able to play" image="/public/NintendoGameBoyThumb.png" title="List of Original DMG Game Boy exclusives"  %}

-{% include link-to-other-site.html url="https://en.wikipedia.org/wiki/Category:Game_Boy_Color-only_games" description="Wikipedia has compiled an excellent list of games that have never been re-released and thus need a Game Boy Color to be able to play" image="" title="List of Game Boy Color exclusives"  %}
+{% include link-to-other-site.html url="https://en.wikipedia.org/wiki/Category:Game_Boy_Color-only_games" description="Wikipedia has compiled an excellent list of games that have never been re-released and thus need a Game Boy Color to be able to play" image="/public/consoles/Nintendo Game Boy Color.png" title="List of Game Boy Color exclusives"  %}

 ---
 # Game Boy Technology